-Researchers discover genetic imprints and signatures left by DNA-damaging processes that lead to cancerAugust 14th, 2013 in Cancer /
+Researchers discover genetic imprints and signatures left by DNA-damaging processes that lead to cancerAugust 14, 2013 in Medicine & Health / Cancer

 Researchers have provided the first comprehensive compendium of mutational processes that drive tumour development.
 Together, these mutational processes explain most mutations found in 30 of the most common cancer types.
 This new understanding of cancer development could help to treat and prevent a wide-range of cancers.